 But there is even more to explore.
 Head north beyond the gorges and cliffs of Waimea Canyon and visit Kokee State Park where you’ll find yet another amazing view from the Kalalau Lookout.
 The two small towns of Waimea and Hanapepe also grace the West Side.
 In 1778, Captain Cook first landed in the Hawaiian Islands here at Waimea Bay.
 Today, a statue of Cook stands in Waimea Town commemorating this event.
 Hanapepe is the art capital of Kauai with galleries, shops and eateries lining small town Hanapepe Road.

-Listing courtesy of Kauai Pacific Real Estate, LLC.
+Listing courtesy of Resort Properties of the Pacific LLC.